 To better understand this connection, it is useful to plot and compare the shapes of the transfer functions for representative values of $\ell $ and characterize their qualitative behavior.
 Referring to Fig.~\ref{Fig:TransferFunctions}, we emphasize the following qualitative features:

 \begin{enumerate}

-\item For the scalar mode transfer functions, of which only $\Delta _{\ell,T}^\mathrm{s}(k)$ and $\Delta _{\ell,E}^\mathrm{s}(k)$ are non-vanishing (because to linear order, a three-dimensional scalar mode cannot contribute to the $B$ mode of the polarization), both transfer functions start to rise at more or less the same small values of $k$ (due to the centrifugal barrier in the Bessel differential equation), but $\Delta _{\ell,E}^\mathrm{s}(k)$ falls off much faster at large $k,$ and thus smooths sharp features in $\mathcal{P}_{\mathcal{R}}(k)$ to a smaller extent, than $\Delta _{\ell,T}^\mathrm{s}(k).$ This means that polarization is more powerful for reconstructing possible sharp features in the scalar primordial power spectrum than temperature, provided that the required signal-to-noise is available.
+\item For the scalar mode transfer functions, of which only $\Delta _{\ell,T}^\mathrm{s}(k)$ and $\Delta _{\ell,E}^\mathrm{s}(k)$ are non-vanishing (because to linear order, a three-dimensional scalar mode cannot contribute to the $B$ mode of the polarization), both transfer functions start to rise at more or less the same small values of $k$ (due to the centrifugal barrier in the Bessel differential equation), but $\Delta _{\ell,E}^\mathrm{s}(k)$ falls off much faster at large $k$ and thus smooths sharp features in $\mathcal{P}_{\mathcal{R}}(k)$ to a lesser extent than $\Delta _{\ell,T}^\mathrm{s}(k).$ This means that polarization is more powerful than temperature for reconstructing possible sharp features in the scalar primordial power spectrum provided that the required signal-to-noise is available.